Arlington Park: History

-Benjamin F. Lindheimer acquired control of Arlington Park in 1940 and owned it until his death in 1960.
+Benjamin F. Lindheimer acquired Arlington Park in 1940 and owned it until his death in 1960.
 Long involved with the business, adopted daughter Marje Lindheimer Everett then took over management of the racetrack.

-Widely respected Hall of Fame trainer Jimmy Jones of Calumet Farms was quoted by Sports Illustrated as saying that Lindheimer "was the savior of Chicago racing" and that "Arlington Park became the finest track in the world—certainly the finest I've ever been on."
+Widely respected Hall of Fame trainer Jimmy Jones of Calumet Farm was quoted by Sports Illustrated as saying that Lindheimer "was the savior of Chicago racing" and that "Arlington Park became the finest track in the world—certainly the finest I've ever been on."

-On July 5, 1948, Citation won the Stars and Stripes Stakes in his first appearance since winning the Triple Crown.
-He equalled the track record at the time by winning in 1:49 1/5.

-On June 24, 1952, jockey Eddie Arcaro becomes the first American jockey to win 3,000 races.
+On July 5, 1948, Citation won the Stars and Stripes Stakes in his first appearance since winning the Triple Crown, equaling the 1 1/8-mile record of the time by winning in 1:49 1/5.
+On June 24, 1952, jockey Eddie Arcaro became the first American jockey to win 3,000 races.

-After 1955, seating capacity was increased to 30,000 and parking facilities expanded to accommodate 15,000.

-In 1960 a new paddock was unveiled.

-In 1964, Arlington Park inherits the thoroughbred race dates of Washington Park, who is now exclusively running harness races.
+Five years after the seating capacity increased to 30,000 and parking facilities expanded to accommodate 15,000, a new paddock was unveiled in 1960.
+In 1964, Arlington Park inherited the thoroughbred race dates of Washington Park, which began exclusively running harness races.

-In 1966, future Hall of Fame jockey Laffit Pincay Jr. gets his first American victory.

-In 1968, the future Hall of Famer Dr. Fager wins the one-mile Washington Park Handicap in world record time of 1:32 1/5.
-He carried 143 pounds and held that record until 1998.
+In 1966, future Hall of Fame jockey Laffit Pincay Jr. got his first American victory.
+Two years later, the future Hall of Famer Dr. Fager won the one-mile Washington Park Handicap in world-record time of 1:32 1/5; he carried 134 pounds and held that record until 1998.

 In 1968, Marje Everett sold the racetrack to Gulf & Western, remaining as director.
-In 1969, she was accused of bribing Illinois Governor Otto Kerner Jr. The alleged bribes were in the form of stock options in 1961 that Kerner bought at a reduced price and then sold in 1968 at a profit.
+The following year, she was accused of bribing Illinois Governor Otto Kerner Jr. The alleged bribes were in the form of stock options in 1961 that Kerner bought at a reduced price and then sold in 1968 at a profit.
 Kerner was eventually convicted of mail fraud, but Everett denied at trial that she intended to bribe him, and the government never identified her as a briber.

-In June 1973, Arlington organized a race for three-year-olds, the Arlington Invitational, to lure Secretariat to the mid-west.
+In June 1973, Arlington organized a race for three-year-olds, the Arlington Invitational, to lure Secretariat to the Midwest.
 Secretariat won easily and Arlington created the Secretariat Stakes, also for three-year-olds but on the turf, in his honor.